KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

    OS_VERSION: '22.04'
    ```

-After creating a new workload cluster, you should be able to get a Kubeconfig and access it.

 ## Configuring the Workload Cluster

 The rest of this guide will be done on the workload cluster.
 If you have multiple workload clusters, these steps need to be done on each of them.